17 February 2021

 On 8 July 2020, EIOPA provided clarification on its supervisory expectations on product oversight and governance (POG) requirements in the context of COVID-19, to ensure fair and consistent consumer outcomes through a product’s lifecycle.
 EIOPA expects insurance manufacturers to identify their products affected as a result of COVID-19, assess possible unfair treatment of customers for these products and consider proportionate remedial measures.
 The assessment should be on a medium to longer term basis with any remedial measures mitigating the situation and preventing further occurrences of detriment.

 EIOPA published a supervisory statement on 20 July 2020, discussing the treatment, for Solvency II purposes, of schemes based on reinsurance implemented by Member States within the temporary framework for state aid measures with regard to COVID-19.
-As EIOPA has noticed significant differences in the implementation of national measures, to ensure a consistent and level playing field, they have outlined several supervisory recommendations for NCAs.
+As EIOPA has noticed significant differences in the implementation of national measures, to ensure a consistent and level playing field, it has outlined several supervisory recommendations for NCAs.
 On 27 July 2020, EIOPA published another statement on Solvency II discussing the supervisory reporting.
 It stated that insurance and reinsurance undertaking should now be able to comply with the deadlines provided in the Solvency II framework.

 On 17 August 2020, EIOPA published the updated Risk Dashboard based on the first quarter of 2020 Solvency II data.
 The results show that, due to COVID-19, insurers are particularly exposed to very high levels of macro risk, while market, credit, profitability and solvency risks are at high level.